area9innovation/flow9/tools/dsl/readme.md

 - s2i for converting the top string on the stack to a DslInt
 - s2d for converting the top string on the stack to a DslDouble
 - dump for printing the contents of the stack - helpful for debugging
+- unescape will unescape escaped chars in a string with quotes

 ## Parsing